elLui/elluis_dot_terraform/README.md

         all created resources elluis_* will be denoted as elluis_v*_(*(developement/staging/production))_(*(ie. internet_gateway, public_subnet))
             example: elluis_v1.2_production_internet_gateway))

-        versions: each version of this project will be seperated into its own repository
+        versions: each version of this project will be separated into its own repository
-            - reason: due such significant variances for each environment -- environments along with summary of environment follow:
+            - reason: due such significant variances for each environment -- environments along with a summary of environment follow:

                environments:

                    production: ?? not yet implemented !! production in this sense - best of what I have - mainly without comments to reduce clutter !!
-                   (may never be implemented (rofl))
+                   (may never be implemented (ROFL))

-                   staging: construction of production environment
+                   staging: construction of a production environment

-                   developement: low cost server environment
+                   development: low-cost server environment